Nick-Zhang1996/BuzzRacer/README.md

 # Buzzracer
 This repository contains various resources for the Buzzracer platform developed by DCSL at Georgia Tech.
 Buzzracer is a 1/24 scale autonomous vehicle platform for education and research.
-It allows easy portation between lsimulation and hardware, and supports multiple vehicles
+It allows easy portation between simulation and hardware, and supports multiple vehicles to run simultaneously

 ![Buzzracer](docs/topology.png)